Writing Clean Code — How It Impacts the Future of Your Product

 - Make sure code review is an integral part of your SDLC

-- Make efficient use of enterprise collaboration tools such as JIRA for implementing proper code review processes
+- Leverage enterprise collaboration tools such as JIRA, GitLab, or BitBucket for implementing proper code review processes.

-- Publish code styling rules and guidelines (Google’s style guides include various topics and languages.
-A great place for inspiration).
+- Publish code styling rules and guidelines (Google’s style guides include various topics and languages–an excellent place for inspiration).

-- Train new staff on the product and industry best practices
+- Train new staff on product development processes and industry best practices.

-- Make sure code reviews happen against a well-described and documented design.
+- Ensure code reviews happen against a well-described and documented design in user stories.

 - Embrace some form of Test-Driven Development (TDD)